 There are various levels of detail in floodplain mapping.
-Detailed studies (Zones AE and A1-A30 on the floodmaps) are conducted at locations where FEMA and communities have invested in engineering studies that define the base flood elevation and often distinguish sections of the floodplain between the floodway and flood fringe.
-See Figure 3.5 below for a graphical representation of these terms.
-For a proposed development, most ordinances state that there shall be no increase in flood elevation anywhere within the floodway; the flood fringe is defined so that any development will not cumulatively raise that water surface elevation by more than a designated height (set at a maximum of 1').
-Development within the flood for flood fringe is usually allowed but most new construction is required to be designed for flooding (floodproofing, adequate ventilation, etc).
+Detailed studies (Zone AE) are conducted at locations where FEMA and communities have invested in engineering studies that define the base flood elevation and often distinguish sections of the floodplain between the floodway and flood fringe.
+See Figure 3.7 below for a graphical representation of these terms.
+For a proposed development, most ordinances state that there shall be no increase in flood elevation anywhere within the floodway.
+The flood fringe is defined so that any development will not cumulatively raise that water surface elevation by more than a designated height (set at a maximum of 1').
+Development in the flood fringe is usually allowed but most new construction is required to be designed for flooding (floodproofing, adequate ventilation, etc).

-Figure 3.5.
+Figure 3.7.
 Floodplain Cross Section and Flood Fringe (NH Floodplain, 2007)

-A review of the Preliminary Flood Insurance Study for Butler County revealed that Butler County contains several 100-year floodplains for the main streams draining the county.
-Detailed studies that clearly define the 100-year flood elevation and the floodway are provided in the locations indicated in Table 3.12.
+A review of the Preliminary Flood Insurance Study for Washington County revealed that Washington County contains several 100-year floodplains for the main streams draining the county.
+Detailed studies that clearly define the 100-year flood elevation and the floodway are provided in the streams indicated in Table 3.13.